 Amount of non-dependant deduction

-The rate of non-dependant deduction depends on whether the non-dependant claims benefits (and which one), whether they work more than 16 hours a week and, if so, their gross income.
+The rate of non-dependant deduction depends on whether the non-dependant is a student or claims benefits (and which one), or works more than 16 hours a week and, if so, their gross income.

-if the non-dependant is aged under 18 then no deductions apply.
+if the non-dependant is aged under 18 then no deduction applies

-if the non-dependant works more than 16 hours then you should calculate their gross income and select the appropriate band.
-For non-dependant deductions gross income includes the gross (before tax and National Insurance) amount the non-dependant earns each week, plus any other income including tax credits and benefit income (except income from Attendance Allowance or Disability Living Allowance).
+if the non-dependant works more than 16 hours then you should select the appropriate band for their gross income.
+For non-dependant deductions gross income includes the gross (before tax and National Insurance) amount the non-dependant earns each week, plus any other income including tax credits and benefit income (except income from Attendance Allowance, Disability Living Allowance or Personal Independance Payment).

 Exemptions from non-dependant deductions

-There is no deduction for some groups, depending on the benefit in
+There is no deduction for some non-dependants, the rules depend on the benefit you are claiming.

-In Housing Benefit no deductions will be made if:
+In Housing Benefit no deductions will be made if the non-dependant:

-the non-dependant is in receipt of Pension Credit (savings credit cases as well
+is in receipt of Pension Credit (savings credit cases as well as guarantee credit)